 At the same time, while their counterparts are using personal laptops and tablets, some do not have even a single desk computer in their schools.
 So they are always disadvantaged.
 And it is in this regard that School Aid Project aims to help improve the situation by helping the disadvantaged schools acquire some of these tools.
 This is one way to fight inequalities in the Ugandan education sector

-This is a Programme intended to foster the planting of trees in schools in line with the global need to conserve the environment and also teach learners to appreciate the value of trees.
+This is a Programme intended to foster the planting of trees in schools in line with the global need to conservative the environment and also teach learners to appreciate the value of trees.
 This is the secret behind the Green Revolution Project

 SAP -Uganda has a target of planting more than 50,000 trees by 2030 in Jinja schools through the Green Revolution project.